COVID-19 Safety at WEM

 Are face coverings required at WEM?

-All students and staff at WEM are required to wear a cloth face covering and may elect to wear a face shield as well.
+It is optional for students and staff at WEM to wear a face covering and may elect to wear a face shield as well.

 Which guidelines are you following to ensure safety?

 - Washington State Department of Health (All Ages)

 - Office of the Superintendent of Public Instruction (K-6)

 - Department of Children, Youth, and Families (Preschool-age Children)